espressomd/espresso/doc/sphinx/advanced_methods.rst

 -\sqrt{k \cdot \alpha}`.

-The following helper method takes into account all the preceding considerations and can be used to convenientely add a drude particle to a given core particle.
+The following helper method takes into account all the preceding considerations and can be used to conveniently add a drude particle to a given core particle.
 As it also adds the first two bonds between Drude and core, these bonds have to be created beforehand::